What is Mobile Native Advertising?

 Recommendation widgets are a key part of content discovery.
 They allow consumers to see related sponsored content after reading an article or viewing content.
 Like other mobile native advertising formats, content discovery widgets match the form of the sites they’re on, and let users click through, as they would with other site content.
 SocioPal increased app downloads 30% by using Taboola recommendation widgets.

 The MMA includes a final category of native mobile advertising.
-This is where brands build custom content, such as apps, games, or videos, rather than integrating their ads into existing content on other platforms.
+This is where brands build custom content, such as apps for Android & iOS, games, or videos, rather than integrating their ads into existing content on other platforms.
 A good example of this is Charmin’s Sit or Squat app, which helps consumers find restrooms near them.

 Now you know the key types of mobile native ads, and how you can use them to improve brand awareness, lead generation, content engagement, and even foot traffic.
 Over to you to get started with Taboola’s native advertising.